davidchuyaya/rollbaccine/README.md

   - `num_sectors`: The number of sectors in the device.
 You can get the number of sectors of a device with `blockdev --getsz $1`, where `$1` is the device.
   - `target_type`: The name of the device mapper.
   - `target_args`: Device to map onto.
-The remaining parameters' purposes can be found in `src/rollbaccine.c`.
+The remaining parameters' purposes can be found in the `rollbaccine_constructor` method of `src/rollbaccine.c`.
-Briefly (this may become out-of-date), the parameters are: ID, seen_ballot, is_leader, password, listen_port, counterpart_id, counterpart_addr, counterpart_port.
-During reconfiguration, additional id, addr, port parameters are passed in.

 You can now write directly to `/dev/mapper/rollbaccine1`!
 You can also mount a file system over that directory.